Agriculture Cost-Share in Pennsylvania

 What Is ACAP?

 While Pennsylvania has financial assistance programs like the Resource Enhancement and Protection (REAP) program and the pilot Conservation Excellence Grant (CEG) Program, as well as USDA NRCS programs funded through the Federal Farm Bill, ACAP is different.
-Enacted in 2022 as part of the Clean Streams Fund legislation (SB 832/HB 1842), ACAP invests $154 million to establish a statewide program that will be directed locally by county conservation districts.
-The program will provide financial resources to farmers to install conservation practices that work best for each farm and technical assistance funding to the conservation district to support farmer requests.
+Enacted in 2022 as part of the Clean Streams Fund legislation (SB 832/HB 1842), ACAP invested $154 million to establish a statewide program that will be directed locally by county conservation districts.

 The result: healthy soils, clean water, thriving local economies to name a few—for the benefit of all Pennsylvanians.

-How ACAP Will Work
+How ACAP Works

 This flow chart shows how ACAP sets farmers up for success through use of state, federal, or private funding; coordination with the state conservation commission and Penn State Extension; and assistance from county conservation districts, NGOs, and private business.